Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-beta-2/contracts-api/errors.md

 ## 0xd542f669
 - `InvalidHistoryTreeRoot(uint256 historyTreeRoot)`<br/>
-    The [epoch tree](../protocol/trees.md#history-tree) root of given epoch does not match the current Unirep contract. <br/>
+    The [epoch tree](../protocol/trees.md#history-tree) root of given epoch does not match the current UniRep contract. <br/>
     Please check if all attestations are processed correctly and successfully.